evansa-synopsys/blackduck-get-reports/README.md

 -o OUT_PUT_FILE_PATH, --out-put-file-path OUT_PUT_FILE_PATH Specify a filepath to write the downloaded zip,
                         if a valid path is not provided, the report will be downloaded to the project root

+-la, --list-all       List all project and version names for target BD and
+                        exit.
+Default is false.

 ```